10 Stalls For Traditional Dessert, Including Chendol, Almond Cream And More

 2. 115 Tang Shui

 The next time you’re in Chinatown, pop your head into 115 Tang Shui’s stall and you will see a big stone grinder sitting at the side.
 In an effort to keep all preparation methods traditional, the stall uses this 42-year-old machine to make their desserts.
-Serving mainly Cantonese desserts, you can find traditional bowls such as Sesame Paste (from $1.50), Almond Paste (from $1.50), and Sweet Potato Ginger Soup ($1.30) here.
+Serving mainly Cantonese desserts, you can find traditional bowls such as Sesame Paste (from $1.50), Almond Paste (from $1.50), and Sweet Potato Ginger Soup ($1.30)here.
 One of their best-selling items, Bobo Chacha ($1.90), which is only available from Fridays to Mondays, follows a 51-year-old recipe that has been passed down in the family.

-Read our review of 115 Tang Shui here.
+Read our 115 Tang Shui review.

 Address: Blk 335 Smith Street, #02-206, Chinatown Complex Food Centre, Singapore 050335

-Opening hours: Wed-Mon 7:30am to 3:30pm
+Opening hours: Wed-Mon 7:30am to 4:30pm

 Tel: 9641 9140